drbap/dashboard-navigator-for-obsidian/README.md

 ### Quoted Search

-  - **Specific Quoted Search**: Search for specific sentences using double quotes or single quotes.
+  - **Specific Quoted Search**: Search for specific sentences in frontmatter metadata or for specific filename using double or single quotes.
 For example, `"this is the description of a note"`.

 ### Additional Tips